 We’re halfway through our tour of The Little Museum of Dublin and curator Simon O’ Connor pauses at a vintage Gold Flake advertisement glowing above the fireplace.
 The cigarette sign takes pride of place on the 1960s wall of nostalgic posters and photographs on display at 15 St Stephen’s Green.
-Considering Ireland became the first country in the world to introduce an outright smoking ban in workplaces in 2004, today it looks almost brazen, hanging there, indoors and lit up.
+Considering Ireland became the first country in the world to introduce an outright smoking ban in workplaces in 2004, indoors and lit up.

 But before there is time to be distracted by the rest of the memorabilia on the wall, over on the other side of the room, museum director Trevor White is drawing our attention to a black and white photograph of a rather grand looking house.
 Seamlessly, he weaves in a story about how the electrician who had shown up to fix the wiring in the Gold Flake sign had boasted about having something very interesting to offer the museum.